ColonialDevelopment/website/README.md

 This way we will all have consistent dependencies and modules and we will also have a consistent environment with what we end up using in deployment.

-To start the server, first make sure you have settings.py:
->	(env) $ cd colonialsite/colonialsite

->	(env) $ cp dummy_settings.py settings.py

-Then perform migrations and start the server.
+Before starting the server, make sure you have local_settings.py, which contains additional sensitive settings.
+Ask a senior developer for access to this files, and copy it to colonialsite/colonialsite.
+Then, perform migrations and start the server.
 >	(env) $ python manage.py migrate

 >	(env) $ python manage.py runserver

 ## Frontend Setup

-First, in order to pass authentication, your NetID needs to be in the members.csv file.
+First, in order to pass CAS authentication, your NetID needs to be in the members.csv file.
 Copy the example_members.csv file, rename it, and put your NetID in it.
 >	$ cd colonialsite/coloauth